inet-framework/inet-showcases/visualizer/physicallinkactivity/doc/index.rst

 can be run by choosing the ``Mobile`` configuration from the ini file.

-The network consists of seven nodes (``host1..host7``) are type of ``AdhocHost``.
+The network consists of seven nodes (``host1..host7``) are type of :ned:`AdhocHost`.
 The nodes are placed randomly on the playground and will also randomly roam within predefined borders.
 The communication range of nodes is reduced so that nodes can typically communicate only with some closer nodes.